greydamian/wirefang-py/README.md

 Wirefang-py is basically a Python translation of the wirefang program.
 Like wirefang, it is a simple packet injection utility.

-Wirefang-py reads bytes from a file and then writes those bytes to layer 2 (data link) of a network interface.
+Wirefang-py reads bytes from a file and then writes those bytes to the data link layer (layer 2) of a network interface.

 Compatibility
 -------------

 * Linux

 License
 -------